 - Marketing strategies for each kind of customer

-- Product development life cycle plans, including future phases of development for each product or service you provide
+- Product development life cycle plans, including the future phases of development for each product or service you provide

 - A plan for how you will spend the money you borrow